martievs/GettingAndCleaning-Data/CodeBook.md

 **1. ActivityId - Identification number for the type of activity

-**2. ActivityType - Activity description
+**2. SubjectId - Identification number for person performing the activity

 **3. fBodyAcc.mean.X - Mean  body acceleration in the X direction